 Daniel chuckled.
 "Way to hedge your bets." he murmured.

-"Well, I've got a theory about Adam, but I want to test it before I put it into to action, and you're the only person here that getting electrocuted wouldn't damage.
-And besides, you're the only person he I wouldn't mind shooting."
+"Well, I've got a theory about Adam, but I want to test it before I put it into to action, and you're the only person here that getting electrocuted wouldn't injure.
+And besides, you're the only person here I wouldn't mind shooting."
 Willow said, adding the last part as an afterthought.

 "You know, that really doesn't help convince me to help you shoot me." said Spike.
 "Shoot Buffy, she can take it.
 Or the alien."